What Is Data Loss Prevention (DLP)?

 Proofpoint Data Loss Prevention offers integrated data protection for email and attachments.
 It stops accidental data exposure and prevents third-party attackers or impostor attacks via email.
 DLP can be leveraged with other information protection suite products, such as Proofpoint Data Discover and Proofpoint Email Encryption.

-A full-suite DLP tool has four elements: a central management server, network monitoring, storage DLP, and endpoint DLP.
+Our full-suite DLP tool is comprised of a central management server, network monitoring, storage DLP, and endpoint DLP.
 In small deployments, all components other than the endpoint agent may be consolidated on one server.
 Larger deployments may include multiple distributed pieces to cover different infrastructure elements.

 • Easily locate sensitive data wherever it resides in the enterprise.
-The simplified discovery process enables IS and IT teams to be aware of issues without dealing with a complex DLP solution or a lock-it-all-down approach.
+The simplified discovery process notifies IS and IT teams of issues without requiring a complex DLP solution or a lock-it-all-down approach.

 Proofpoint’s comprehensive DLP solutions extend data protection across email, cloud applications, and endpoints.
-These solutions provide deep visibility into user behaviour and data interactions, enabling effective detection and prevention of data loss risks.
+These solutions provide deep visibility into user behaviour and data interactions, enabling effective detection and preventing data loss.
 With its unified console, cloud-native architecture, and advanced analytics, Proofpoint streamlines incident management and empowers organisations to efficiently safeguard sensitive data.
 To learn more, contact Proofpoint.

 Ready to Give Proofpoint a Try?